armeldemarsac92/custom_vm_cluster_with_vagrant_and_ansible/README.md

 - **Adapter Selection (`adapter: "1"`)**: Targets the first network adapter for configuration.
 While the first adapter is often used for the default NAT interface, here it's repurposed for a private network, demonstrating flexibility in network setup.

 - **Disable Auto-Configuration (`auto_config: false`)**: This option provides manual control over the network setup, bypassing Vagrant's automatic network configuration.
 It's particularly valuable for complex network arrangements or specific manual setups within the VM.
+In our case it tells Vagrant to NOT create the default NAT interface, it will therefore fall back on the defined intnet.

 - **Internal Network Connection (`virtualbox__intnet: "server"`)**: Connects the VM to an internal network named "server."
 Internal networks in VirtualBox are isolated, accessible only to guest VMs, offering an environment ideal for secure, contained networking.